New Staff Handbook

 Upon joining the District, you will be provided with a username and temporary password, which you can use to sign into your workstation or district-issued mobile device.
-Please use our Account Self Service Portal to pick a new persistent password; temporary logins expire within several days of being issued.
+Please use our Account Self Service Portal to pick a new persistent password, and do not share this new password with any other staff members.

 Your computer user account name generally consists of your last name and the first character of your first name.
 For example, a person by the name Jim Smith may have the username: